ESL Pro League Season 8: Oceania standings

 The final Oceania standings are shown below.
 Each team's in-game leader is shown first.
 The in-game leader for Paradox Gaming is unknown.
 Second placed earned US$15,000, third place earned US$9,000, and fourth placed earned US$5,000.

 Latin America

 South America's league was part of ESL Latin American League Season 2.
 Teams were split up into two groups of four and played a standard GSL, double elimination format.
-The two finalists played in an offline final in São Paolo, Brazil, and the winner of that series earned a spot in the EPL Season 8 Finals.
+The two finalists played in an offline final in São Paulo, Brazil, and the winner of that series earned a spot in the EPL Season 8 Finals.